-However, given the potential that it may harm small and medium enterprises which are unable to offer higher wages, there is a need to explore a mechanism beyond minimum wages going forward.
+However, given the potential that it may harm SMEs, which are unable to offer higher wages, there is a need to explore a mechanism beyond minimum wage going forward.

 Imposing minimum wage laws puts the role of reducing poverty on the business owner.
 But a different approach via social welfare programmes for low-wage workers would allow all taxpayers to share the financial burden.
-Among areas that would be beneficial to the bottom 40% income households would include part cover for housing costs, healthcare and childcare costs.